 Will boating be affected by the closure of the reservoir?

 The Toddbrook Reservoir was built in the 1830s to feed the Peak Forest and Macclesfield canals.
 While repairs take place, the Peak Forest will rely on a reduced supply from nearby Combs Reservoir and other water sources.
-The Trust’s water management team is also investigating a range of alternative water supplies, including establishing a direct feed from the Todd Brook stream.

 What has happened to the fish in the reservoir?

 We estimate that there were about 30,000 fish (about 5 tonnes) in the reservoir at the start of the dam emergency in August.
 As the water levels were reduced, we carried out an emergency fish rescue as part of the main drawdown in early August, followed by two further rescues in October and December 2019.

 Upper Bittell Reservoir was drained and then refilled after maintenance works a few years ago and is in a good position to re-home large numbers of fish.